carbon-design-system/carbon-components-react/docs/components.md

 add documentation around installing and using our components, in addition to covering common use-cases for each component with code examples.

-If you would like to help out, there are several steps of contributing component-specific documentation to `carbon-components-react`:
+If you would like to help out, there are several options to contribute component-specific documentation to `carbon-components-react`:

 1. Create a `README.md` file using [this file structure](#file-structure), and add it to the component's story using [these steps](#storybook-readme)